andyblomfelt/thefracturesoffel/content/Arc 1 - Port Almasha/II. What Lies Beneath a Memory.md

 "Of course, but remember, a favor for a favor."
 Kaela grabbed a chair and flipped it backwards, straddling it with her usual confidence.

-"Tryf has done a bit more work on that compass you so kindly acquired for us, Noro, and I think our expedition to [[Cendreval]] will have to wait."
+"Tryf has done a bit more work on that compass you so kindly acquired for us, Noro, and I think our expedition to Cendreval will have to wait."

-She briefly sighed before continuing, her eyes drifting to the floor in front of her as she lifted up the compass, "I need whatever's on the other side of this if we want any chance of shit not going south by the time we get there."
+She briefly sighed before continuing, her eyes drifting to the floor in front of her as she lifted up the compass, "I need whatever's on the other side of this if we want any chance of shit not going south by the time we get there.
+I'd welcome your presence on the journey, and I can pay what little we have, but the favor I need is back in town."

-#todo *Summarize the party's conversation with Kaela*
+"I need a navigational map of the Nyrian Sea to the south.
+And while I have Halur's little pet project on my ship, docking in town is problematic.
+I can drop you off at the smuggler's docks in Old Almasha, and pick you up again in 48 hours."

+The party quickly agreed, and gathered details from her on other supplies they might need, if she knew where someone might acquire cartography supplies in the city, etc. It seemed the further offer to follow the compass, however, would need to be discussed more between the five of them.

+Kaela, after giving them everything they needed to run her errand, suddenly found her eyes uncannily locked with Ylva's.

+"Can I talk to you?
+Privately."
+Ylva suddenly spoke.
+Kaela hesitantly agreed, and pointed the others towards the medical cabinet along the wall of the galley if they needed it.
+Her and Ylva followed each other out through the center corridor leading to the front of the boat, leaving the others to discuss her offer of joining the Line Six temporarily.

+---
 Ylva closes the door behind her, and faces Kaela alone for the first time.
 After a long conversation, Ylva re-emerges, and Noro catches a small, curious grin on Kaela's face, barely peeking through the door.
 She turns and darts to the front of the ship just as the door closes, leaving the conversation a mystery.

 ---
-The discussions on Kaela's offer were suddenly cut short as Sorchan's voice vibrated through a pipe in the bulkhead.

 "We're here.
-You best be on your way," he announced, the words echoing with a metallic resonance.
+You best be on your way," Sorchan announced, the words echoing with a metallic resonance through a pipe in the bulkhead.

-It seemed a network of these speaking-tubes was spread throughout the ship; an intercom system that allowed the crew to communicate quickly and without being overheard by those outside the vessel.

 A quick "Thank you, Kaela!" punctuated their steps onto the fisher's docks of Old Almasha as the Line Six peeled away, eager to not overstay their welcome.
-The wood docks felt soft, as the rain began to take hold and cover the city in a haze.
-Kaela's offer hung in the air around them; a way to escape the city, a way to see more of the world, or maybe a way to get into more trouble.
+The wood beneath their feet felt soft as the rain began to fall, and Kaela's offer hung in a haze around them.
+A way to escape the city, a way to see more of the world, or maybe a way to get into more trouble.